 Leah McIntyre, APAM, has been working in cancer services at the Mater Hospital Brisbane for 12 years.
 As well as being a physiotherapist, Leah has completed lymphoedema training and is a PINC and Steel certified cancer rehab therapist.
 She works with cancer patients in inpatient and outpatient settings, and has a strong focus on QOL in survivorship.

 Dr Sharon Czerniec, APAM, is a physiotherapist and lymphoedema therapist with a clinical and research focus on lymphoedema and post-cancer rehabilitation.
 Sharon completed a PhD on breast cancer-related lymphoedema through the University of Sydney with the support of a National Breast Cancer Foundation Doctoral Scholarship.
 She has worked clinically in cancer care at various NSW healthcare facilities, and as an academic at the University of Sydney, the Australian Catholic University and Macquarie University.

 Megan Howard, MACP, is a senior clinician physiotherapist in oncology and palliative care at Austin Health in Melbourne.
 Megan also works in private practice in Melbourne.
-She is an APA Cardiorespiratory Physiotherapist.
+She is a titled APA Cardiorespiratory Physiotherapist and an APA Lymphoedema Physiotherapist.

 This infographic is a Physiotherapy Research Foundation (PRF) initiative supported by FlexEze – the exclusive partner of the PRF.